-Each of these stages is governed by different triggers and motives.
+Each of the customer lifecycle stages gets governed by different triggers and motives.
 They have different goals and expectations.
-Hence, marketing activities and customer conversations vary significantly from stage to stage and so marketing automation.
+Hence, marketing activities and customer conversations vary significantly from stage to stage, and so marketing automation.

-For example, while delivering ads at lead stage might be a good strategy, but it might not work for retention.
-This is the primary reason why understanding customer lifecycle becomes immensely important for marketers.
-Understanding lifecycle and using the right strategies will help you increase overall efficiency and ROI on marketing efforts.
-At the end, when everyone in the market has got similar tools and budgets, it boils down to strategy and implementation.
+For example, while delivering ads at the lead stage might be a good strategy, but it might not work for retention.
+Hence this is the primary reason why understanding customer lifecycle becomes immensely important for marketers.
+Understanding customer lifecycle and using the right strategies will help you increase overall efficiency and ROI on marketing efforts.
+In the end, when everyone in the market has got similar tools and budgets, it boils down to strategy and implementation.

 Leveraging marketing automation in different stages of the customer lifecycle

-Reach stage or awareness stage is where you target prospective leads to get their attention.
-It could be through targeted ads, cold emailing, distributing content at the right places, social media or any other marketing channel which works for you.
+Reach stage or awareness stage is the beginning of any customer lifecycle where you target prospective leads to get their attention.
+It could be through targeted ads, cold emailing, distributing content at the right places, social media, or any other marketing channel which works for you.

-The major role of marketing automation at reach stage is realized with cold email drip campaigns.
+The major role of marketing automation at the reach stage gets realized with cold email drip campaigns.
 You may have heard that cold emailing is dead.
-Well sure they are, but only mass-targeted, badly written and no background research emails get flushed in the inbox.
+Well, sure they are, but only mass-targeted, poorly written, and no background research emails get flushed in the inbox.
 Contextual, personalized, account-based cold emails remain the top acquisition channel for a lot of marketers.

 With modern automation tools, you can find and validate leads, create drip marketing campaigns and convert these prospects into leads.
 With times a-changing, you need to tweak your cold marketing strategies as well.

-The real power of marketing automation is often realized in the nurturing stage.
-According to Strategic IC, companies that automate lead management see a 10% or more bump in revenue in 6-9 months time.
-Given the nurturing stage is where most of your leads leak from the funnel, it becomes really important to showcase your product’s value to them.
+Nurturing is the most critical stage in a customer lifecycle and sometimes vaguely stressed by marketers.
+But, actually, the real power of marketing automation gets realized in the nurturing stage.
+According to Strategic IC, companies that automate lead management see a 10% or more bump in revenue in 6-9 months.
+Given the nurturing stage where most of your leads leak from the funnel, it becomes essential to showcase your product’s value.

 More often than not, leads in nurturing stages are aware of the problems they are facing.
 Your job is to make them solution aware and ultimately product aware by educating them.
-It could be done through emails, in-app messaging or demo calls.
+It’s done through emails, in-app messaging, or demo calls.
 Marketing automation makes your life easier by delivering information and content to the leads at the right time and with a touch of personalization.

-Marketing automation at the lead stage differs on a case to case basis.
-There are certain factors to consider such as how a lead has entered your marketing automation workflow (downloaded a whitepaper OR signed for a product demo).
+Marketing automation at the lead stage differs on a case-to-case basis.
+There are certain factors to consider, such as how a lead has entered your marketing automation workflow (downloaded a whitepaper OR signed for a product demo).
 Or what is your target audience?
-Or how complicates or easy it is to use your product?
+Or how complicated or easy is it to use your product?

 A lot of businesses start with date-based marketing automation workflow for lead nurturing.
 Suppose a lead sign up to try your product which has a thirty days trial period.
 A date-based automation workflow could look like this: